skip to content

 About the Summer Clerkship Program

-The Summer Clerkship program is a structured program which includes training and development, as well as placement within all of the Commission's practice areas (Criminal Law, Family Law, Civil Law and Legal Information and Advice) and other areas such as the Grants team.
+The Summer Clerkship program is a structured program which includes training and development, as well as placement within all of our practice areas (Criminal Law, Family Law, Civil Law and Legal Information and Advice) and other areas such as the Grants team.
 Students are supervised and supported throughout the program.
 Summer Clerk positions at Legal Services are paid positions.

 Legal Services offers up to six Summer Clerk positions, at least two of which are prioritised for Indigenous law students and those who identify has having disability.
 Indigenous and non-Indigenous law students are encouraged to apply.